DeiC Dataverse

 What does it cost to use DeiC Dataverse?

-DeiC Dataverse is owned by DeiC and is available free of charge to all Danish research institutions.
+DeiC Dataverse is owned by DeiC and is made available free of charge to all Danish universities.

 How do I get help?